- Video: Installation and Setup

 - Open GPX/KML files or enter a coordinate

-- Start the navigation or a simulation
+- Start navigating or a simulation

 - Other buttons and features

 It is very important that you set up your mobile phone correctly so that routes can work properly.
 Especially the battery settings are often a reason why a navigation or recording doesn’t work correctly.
 This video will help you to make the right settings.
-For details visit ‘Power Management‘.
+For more special details please visit ‘Power Management‘.